-The Company plans to advance the Dayton Project to full feasibility, with a production ready mine plan within the next two years.
-The plan includes expanding the current resource at the Dayton resource area and continuing southerly into Spring Valley with incremental expansion programs that include exploration and definition drilling of targets identified by the prior conventional percussion, RC and diamond core drill programs and magnetic, IP and resistivity geophysical surveys (see Figure 4).
+The Company plans to advance the Dayton to full feasibility, towards a production ready mine plan.
+The plan includes expanding the current resource at the Dayton and continuing southerly into Spring Valley, with incremental expansion programs that include exploration and definition drilling of targets identified by the prior conventional percussion, RC and diamond core drill programs and magnetic, IP and resistivity geophysical surveys (see Figure 5).